neandrake/phab-dev/readme.md

     - Mailers Not Configured
 8. You will probably want to register a new account while remaining logged in as the initial admin.
 The initial admin account does not have a password.
 The only way to set a password for this admin account requires sending email, which this development environment does not have configured.
   - Pro tip: You can lower the minimum password length by changing `account.minimum-password-length` setting.

+## Shutting down, restarting
+When running with `docker-compose up` the stdin/stdout will be tied to your terminal.
+If you want to run it in the background use `docker-compose up -d`.

+To stop the services use `docker-compose stop`.

 If you need to modify the `.env` file after the first time running `docker-compose up` you will need to re-build using `docker-compose build --no-cache`.